RedisGears/RedisGears/docs/readers.md

 {{ include('readers/pythonreader-run-002.py') }}
 ```

-## ShardsIDReader
+## ShardIDReader
 The reader returns a single record that is the shard's cluster identifier.

 !!! info "RedisGears Trivia"
-    The 'ShardsIDReader' is implemented using the 'PythonReader' reader and this generator callback:
+    The 'ShardIDReader' is implemented using the 'PythonReader' reader and this generator callback:

     ```python
     def ShardReaderCallback():